daos-stack/daos/src/vos/README.md

 [~/daos]$ vos_size
 ```

-Finally, execute vos_size.py to get a meta data estimate for the use cases in an input.yaml.
+Finally, execute vos_size.py to get a metadata estimate for the use cases in an input.yaml.
 An example input yaml is installed to /etc.  This file has comments documenting configuration
 options.
 ```